|Nutrition Facts (per serving)|

 Once this happens, scoop the pastry into a ball and wrap in plastic wrap and chill in the refrigerator for anything from 30 minutes to a couple of hours.
 You can also make the pastry the day before.

-Roll out the pastry to fit an 8-inch by 8-inch pan or pie dish.
-Lightly grease the tin the line with the pastry.
+Roll out the pastry to fit an 8 x 8-inch pan or pie dish.
+Lightly grease the tin, then line with the pastry.

-Cook in preheated oven for 60-70 minutes, until it tests done in the center, it should be firm but not solid.
+Cook in preheated oven for 60 to 70 minutes, until it tests done in the center, it should be firm but not solid.